MinnPost/minnpost-wordpress/wp-content/plugins/insert-headers-and-footers/readme.txt

 > I was very hesitant to get into any of the code for my website.
 Your plugin made it easy for me to do.
 > Conbrio75 - WordPress user

+We also built the ability to save your code snippets to <a href="https://library.wpcode.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="WPCode">WPCode Cloud Library</a>, so you can easily re-use it on your other websites, client projects, or even share it with the larger community.

+WPCode Cloud Library helps you better organize your code snippets in one central location, so you can save more time and speed up your workflow when managing websites.
+No more wasting time looking for custom notes or Github gists.

 Aside from our growing code snippets library, we also have WordPress code generators to help you quickly get ready-to-use custom code using the latest WordPress coding standards and API's.